nonhermitian/mthree/docs/probs.rst

 .. _probs:

 ##########################
-Converting to probabilities
+Convert to probabilities
 ##########################

-M3 natively works with quasi-probability distributions; distributions that contain negative values but nonetheless sum to one.
+M3 natively works with quasi-probability distributions, which are distributions that contain negative values but nonetheless sum to one.
 This is useful for mitigating expectation values, but there could be situations where a true probability distribution is useful / needed.
 To this end, it is possible to find the closest probability distribution to a quasi-probability distribution in